micts/RecommenderSystem/Readme.md

-## Matrix Factorization for Recommendation: An Implementation Using Netflix Data.
+## Movie Recommendation with Matrix Factorization

 This is a project in the framework of the course *Advances in Data Mining* of Leiden University.